RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Introduction and Related Work

-When the constraints are homogeneous linear inequality constraints (i.e., $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{0}$), Frerix et al. \cite{frerix2020homogeneous} leverage the Minkowski-Weyl theorem to guarantee the satisfaction of these linear constraints at all times.\footnote{The Minkowski-Weyl theorem can be leveraged for any (convex) polyhedron defined by $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{b}$, but \cite{frerix2020homogeneous} focuses on the case $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{0}$} The main disadvantage of this approach is that it is only applicable to linear inequality constraints.
+When the constraints are homogeneous linear inequality constraints (i.e., $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{0}$), \citet{frerix2020homogeneous} leverage the Minkowski-Weyl theorem to guarantee the satisfaction of these linear constraints at all times.\footnote{The Minkowski-Weyl theorem can be leveraged for any (convex) polyhedron defined by $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{b}$, but \cite{frerix2020homogeneous} focuses on the case $\boldsymbol{A}\boldsymbol{y}\le\boldsymbol{0}$} The main disadvantage of this approach is that it is only applicable to linear inequality constraints.
 Moreover, this method requires running offline the double description method \cite{motzkin1953double,fukuda2005double} to obtain the V-representation (vertices and rays) of the polyhedron defined by its H-representation (intersection of half-spaces).
-Even if done offline, the double description method quickly becomes intractable for high dimensions.
-Other related methods that focus on linear constraints include \cite{hendriks2020linearly,balestriero2023police,huang2020linearly}.
+Even if done offline, the double description method becomes intractable for high-dimensional problems.
+Other related methods that focus on linear constraints include \cite{hendriks2020linearly,balestriero2023police,huang2020linearly, li2023learning, cristian2023end, zeng2024glinsat, bouvier2024policed, ataei2025mpolice, zhu2026t}.
 In contrast to these works, which focus only on linear constraints, RAYEN supports any combination of linear, convex quadratic, SOC, and LMI constraints.
+To avoid the orthogonal projection step, \citet{maruyama2018guaranteeing} proposes to first use a sigmoid to constrain the output to a hypercube that encloses the feasible set, and then use the distances to the border of the set to scale it down to force it to stay in the set.
+However, the question of how to compute these distances, which is crucial for its computational tractability, is left unanswered.
+Moreover, the results shown in \citet{maruyama2018guaranteeing} are only for linear constraints, and linear equality constraints are not taken into account.

 There have also been many recent advances in implicit layers that solve different types of optimization problems~\cite{djolonga2017differentiable,amos2018differentiable,agrawal2019differentiating,gould2019deep}, with some works focusing on quadratic programming~\cite{amos2017optnet} or, more generally, convex optimization problems~\cite{agrawal2019differentiable}.
 These implicit layers can be leveraged to enforce constraints on the network during training and/or testing by obtaining the orthogonal projection onto the feasible set.
 This orthogonal projection could also be obtained using the Dykstra\textquoteright s Projection Algorithm \cite{gaffke1989cyclic,boyle1986method,chen2018approximating}.
 While the use of these orthogonal projections guarantees the satisfaction of the constraints, it is typically at the expense of very high computation times.
 By leveraging analytic expressions of the distance to the boundaries of the convex set, RAYEN is able to avoid this slow orthogonal projection step and guarantee the constraints in a much more computationally-efficient manner.